Upgrade Paths in Modularity

 Add names of these packages onto a list of modularly filtered names with an exception of names recorded as removed from a module in the latest version of the module.
 This list of modularly filtered names will be used for preferring modular packages over nonmodular ones.

-Add all nonmodular packages whose name is not on the list to the pile of available packages.
-This step ensures that modular packages have always a higher priority than nonmodular ones.
+Add all nonmodular packages whose name is not on the list and which do not provide a name from the list to the pile of available packages.
+This step ensures that modular packages always have a higher priority than nonmodular ones.
 In other words, nonmodular packages can never upgrade modular packages unless explicitly unlisted by the stream.

 Add all hotfix packages to the pile.
 These are just added, exempted from the modular filtering.
 That means hotfixes can potentially upgrade both traditional and modular packages.